 It can take months to years for a young woman to establish a regular cycle.
 This is because the hypothalamic-pituitary-ovarian axis (HPO Axis) is still developing.
 It is estimated that the HPO axis can take up to 10 years to properly mature.
 This axis is basically the communication pathway between your brain and your ovaries that sends signals to produce your reproductive hormones.
-Unfortunately we see so many young women who have been prescribed the pill during their teens because their irregular cycles were seen as abnormal when in fact it was just part of their maturation which lends itself to gentle dietary and lifestyle support.
+Unfortunately I see so many young women who have been prescribed the pill during their teens because their irregular cycles were seen as abnormal when in fact it was just part of their normal maturation which lends itself to gentle dietary and lifestyle support.

 When ceasing hormonal contraception

 After a woman has been on hormonal contraception it can take some time to establish a normal menstrual cycle (especially if they started contraception at a young age before their cycle had established its rhythm).
 It can be really helpful to prepare your body prior to ceasing hormonal contraception to minimise any side effects caused by the sudden withdrawal of synthetic hormones during these initial months.
 You can do this by consulting a naturopath and getting appropriate nutritional supplementation (if required) to support normal hormone production.
-What we do will depend on what your hormonal health was like before you started contraception.
+What I do will depend on what your hormonal health was like before you started contraception.
 It’s a big clue to what it will be like now.